Types page

 person.address.number = "five fifty-five";

-TypeScript will infer the return value of a function as well.
+TypeScript will infer the return value of functions as well.

 function multiplier(a: number, b: number) {